hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 ---
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 All instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*

+* *The materials used in this lesson was derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
+All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*
-*Adapted from the lesson by Tracy Teal.
+* *Adapted from the lesson by Tracy Teal.
 Original contributors: Paul Wilson, Milad Fatenejad, Sasha Wood and Radhika Khetani for Software Carpentry (http://software-carpentry.org/)*

-*The materials used in this lesson was derived from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
-All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*